fabianoxyz/datastore-bulkloader-mssql-connector/README.md

 # datastore-bulkloader-mssql-connector
-Connector for importing data from MS SQL Server to Google Datastore
+Connector for importing data from MS SQL Server to Google Datastore via appcfg.py